Create an organized website sitemap.

 Create a logical outline.

 We like to overthink things!
 And in the case of website content, it’s easy to do.
 In an effort to be fancy or appear sophisticated, a website can end up convoluted and confusing.
 Organize your website content into logical groups to keep things from getting lost in the shuffle.

 Maybe your services need to be broken down into separate pages.
 Or maybe you have several service umbrellas, so those need to be separated into groups:

 – Product Packaging

 Separating your website content – especially your services – into groups helps to keep it all organized and logical for your visitors.
-Listing every service on one page not only looks messy and hurried, it can be confusing and difficult for your audience to find what they need.
+Listing every service on one page not only looks messy and hurried, but it can also be confusing and difficult for your audience to find what they need.

 When you organize your website content into parent/child groups, you’ll want to decide if that parent page or heading on the menu (using the example above, ‘Video Production’) will be its own page or just a menu item that drops down into the child pages.
 Tip: making that parent page a landing page that describes and links to those child pages is another chance for SEO (search engine optimization) so even though it means writing additional content, it can be well worth it!

-Creating a separate page for each service allows potential customers to focus in on what they’re looking for, and it allows you to be specific in the call to action for that service.
-Perhaps if someone is interested in website hosting, you want to direct them to specific contact form on your site.
+Creating a separate page for each service allows potential customers to focus on what they’re looking for, and it allows you to be specific in the call to action for that service.
+Perhaps if someone is interested in website hosting, you want to direct them to a specific contact form on your site.
 But if they are inquiring about Package Design, you have a different method of contact.
 One page per service helps keep things clean, simple, and clear for the user.

 Link it all together.